Herbert L. Edlin: Life

 Edlin was the fourth child and only son of Herbert Ebenezer and Nellie Edlin, née Leeson.
 His father was a doctor.
-After graduating from Manchester Grammar School, he obtained a Bachelor of Science from the University of Edinburgh in 1933 and a Diploma in Forestry from the University of Oxford in 1934.
+After Manchester Grammar School, he obtained a Bachelor of Science from the University of Edinburgh in 1933 and a Diploma in Forestry from the University of Oxford in 1934.
 From 1935 to 1940 he worked as a tropical farmer on rubber plantations in British Malaya, gaining a working knowledge of Tamil.
 From 1940 to 1945 he was a district officer for the Forestry Commission in the New Forest.
 In June 1941 he married Margaret Pritchard.
 They had two sons.
 From 1945 to 1976 he was Press Officer for the Forestry Commission.

 In addition to his duties with the Forestry Commission, from 1950 to 1976 he was an associate lecturer in nature conservation at the University of London.
 From 1974 to 1976 he was chairman of the South Eastern Division of the Royal Forestry Society and was, for a time, economics editor of the journal Forestry.

 In April 1975, after the relocation of the Forestry Commission Headquarters to Edinburgh, Edlin continued his work on publications at Alice Holt Forest, commuting daily from his home in Coulsdon until his retirement from the Commission in August 1976.

 In the Queen's Birthday Honours in 1970, Edlin was appointed Member of the Order of the British Empire (MBE).